truenft-tech/tnft-stratum/README.md

 Run stratum:

-    ./keva-stratum config.json
+    ./tnft-stratum config.json

 If you need to bind to privileged ports and don't want to run from `root`:

     sudo apt-get install libcap2-bin
-    sudo setcap 'cap_net_bind_service=+ep' /path/to/keva-stratum
+    sudo setcap 'cap_net_bind_service=+ep' /path/to/tnft-stratum

 ### Windows

 If you are using Windows Linux Subsystem (WLS), check the instruction under Linux.

-Just like Monero, keva-stratum can be built on Windows using the MinGW toolchain within [MSYS2](https://www.msys2.org/) environment.
+Just like Monero, tnft-stratum can be built on Windows using the MinGW toolchain within [MSYS2](https://www.msys2.org/) environment.

 - Download and install the [MSYS2 installer](https://www.msys2.org/), either the 64-bit or the 32-bit package, depending on your system.
 - Open the MSYS shell via the application `mingw32` (for 32-bit Windows) or `mingw64` (for 64-bit windows).